RomeshKTripathi/RomeshKTripathi/README.md

 - 👋 Hi, I’m @RomeshKTripathi
 - 👀 I’m interested in Learning diffrent subject but mostly Programming concepts, DS and Algorithms
 - 🌱 I’m currently learning Python and working on C++ skills
-- 💞️ I’m looking to collaborate on any C++ Project
 - 📫 How to reach me Email:romeshktripathi@gmail.com  Linkdin:https://www.linkedin.com/in/romesh-k-tripathi-53518a1b8

 <!---